docker/awesome-compose/localstack/README.md

 - [S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)
 - [SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html)

+## LocalStack Desktop

+You can use [LocalStack Desktop](https://docs.localstack.cloud/user-guide/tools/localstack-desktop/) to manage the resources created by the docker compose.

 ## Testing the services

 From outside the container you can execute the following commands to test the service each service: